Active Learning for Deep Object Detection via Probabilistic Modeling: Introduction

 In this paper, we propose a novel active learning approach for deep object detection.
 Our approach uses a single model with a single forward pass, significantly reducing the computing cost compared to multiple model-based methods.
 Despite this, our method reaches high accuracy.
 To manage so, our method utilizes both localization and classification-based aleatoric and epistemic uncertainties.
 As shown in~\fig{fig:teaser}, we base our method on a mixture density networks~\cite{bishop1994mixture} that learns a Gaussian mixture model (GMM) for each of the network's outputs, \ie., localization and classification, to compute both aleatoric and epistemic uncertainties.
 To efficiently train the network, we propose a loss function that serves as a regularizer for inconsistent data, leading to more robust models.
 Our method estimates every image's informativeness score by aggregating all of the localization and classification-based uncertainties for every object contained in the image.
 We empirically show that leveraging both types of uncertainty coming from classification and localization heads is a critical factor for improving the accuracy.
-We demonstrate the benefits of our approach on PASCAL VOC~\cite{pascal-voc-2012} and MS-COCO~\cite{lin2014microsoft}.
+We demonstrate the benefits of our approach on PASCAL VOC~\cite{pascal-voc-2012} and MS-COCO~\cite{lin2014microsoft} in a single-stage architecture such as SSD~\cite{liu2016ssd}, and show generalized performance in a two-stage architecture such as Faster-RCNN~\cite{ren2015faster}.
 Our approach consistently outperforms single-model based methods, and compared to methods using multi-models, our approach yields a similar accuracy while significantly reducing the computing cost.

-In summary, our \textbf{contributions} are the following: \begin{itemize} \item We propose a novel deep active learning method for object detection that leverages the aleatoric and epistemic uncertainty, by considering both the localization and classification information.
+In summary, our \textbf{contributions} are the following: \begin{itemize} \item We propose a novel deep active learning method for object detection that leverages the aleatoric and epistemic uncertainties, by considering both the localization and classification information.
 Our method is efficient and uses a single forward pass in a single model. \item We propose a novel loss to train the GMM-based object detection network that leads to overall performance improvements in the network. \item We demonstrate the effectiveness of our approach using different models on two different datasets. \end{itemize}